gitlabhq/omnibus-gitlab/doc/settings/database.md

 ### Setting client statement_timeout

-The amount time that Rails will wait for a database transaction to complete before timing out can now be adjusted with the `gitlab_rails['db_statement_timeout']` setting.
+The amount of time that Rails will wait for a database transaction to complete before timing out can now be adjusted with the `gitlab_rails['db_statement_timeout']` setting.
 By default, this setting is not used.